ILIAS-eLearning/ILIAS/setup/README.md

 The setup will also install plugins of the installation, unless the plugin explicitely defines that it cannot be installed via CLI setup.
-If you still want to skip a plugin for installation, use the skip-option: `php setup/setup.php install --skip <plugin name> config.json`.
+If you still want to skip a plugin for installation, use the skip-option: `php setup/setup.php install --skip  config.json`.
 The option can be repeated to cover multiple plugins.
 If you want to skip plugins alltogether, use the `--no-plugins` option.
-If you only want to install a specific plugin, use `php setup/setup.php install config.json <plugin name>`.
+If you only want to install a specific plugin, use `php setup/setup.php install config.json `.

 ## Update ILIAS